 If you are registered with Medicare, you will likely be able to access a rebate for psychology services.
 To claim a rebate, you will require a Mental Health Care Plan (MHCP) from your doctor or psychiatrist.
 At present, an MHCP allows you to claim up to 20 sessions with a psychologist per calendar year.
 To start with, your doctor will refer you for up to 6 sessions at a time.
 If you require ongoing care, they can refer you for further sessions.
 Medicare rebates for a single session are $126.50 with a clinical psychologist and $86.15 with a general psychologist.

 If you claim a rebate through Medicare, you can’t claim a rebate through private health insurance.
 However, if you choose not to access an MHCP, or you run out of MHCP funded sessions, private health insurance may provide a rebate for psychology services.
 If you have private health insurance, check your extras cover or contact your provider to see what you are eligible to claim.

 To access a bulk-billed psychology service through EPsychiatry, you first need to confirm that your psychologist is a bulk-billing provider.
 If you have negotiated a bulk-billing arrangement with your psychologist, you will need the following to proceed:

 - A valid Mental Health Care Plan (MHCP) prepared by your GP or psychiatrist

 - Proof of eligibility for bulk-billing, including a valid student, pension, low-income health care or other types of concession card (by request)

-We suggest booking a longer appointment to obtain an MHCP.
-This way, you and your doctor will need time to cover the relevant information and formulate a treatment plan.
+We suggest booking a longer appointment to obtain an MHCP, as you and your doctor will require sufficient time to cover the relevant information and formulate a tailored treatment plan.
 Following the appointment, your doctor will provide you with a printed copy of the MHCP and/or send the plan directly to your chosen provider.
-To book an appointment with one of our experienced psychologists, please contact our friendly support team or send us a web inquiry.